ORANGE FRENCH TOAST

 2. Batter: In large bowl, whisk eggs, milk, orange juice, brown

-sugar, vanilla, nutmeg, cinnamon and salt until well blended.
+sugar, vanilla, nutmeg, cinnamon and salt until well

 bread quickly into egg mixture on both sides being careful not